nwisbeta/github.io/pages/app_design/layout.md

 * Use a consistent layout across similar pages and components (WCAG 2.1, Material.io, iOS Human Interface Guidelines), including locations for menu item locations and button locations
 * Provide navigation menus at the top and bottom of each page - see [Menus](/menus.html)
-* Display the search bar at the top centre of each page - see [Search](/search.html), where search facility is present
+* Display the search bar at the top centre of each page - see [Search](/search.html), where a search facility is present
 * Use a consistent layout for titles, headings, subtitles, body text - see [Typography](/typography.html)

 Consider and refer to layout standards, standard access points - see [Menus](/menus.html) and standard features - see [Standard Features](/standard-features.html).
 Default positions for features include: